 Song Hyun-Sook was born in Jeollanamdo, Korea and spent her childhood on the mountain village of Mu-Worli in the province of Damyang.
-Song had been sent to Germany in 1970s to serve as a guest worker as a nurse.
+Song had been dispatched to Germany in 1970s to serve as a nurse.
 After the four-year service, she entered College of Fine Arts in Hamburg and has actively started her new career as an artist.
 Song conveys the emotion of ‘longing’ through her paintings.
-The missing hometown, unfamiliarity in the foreign land, sorrow and conflict, sociality and the afterimage of zeitgeist are filled within the canvas.
+The hometown, unfamiliarity in the foreign land, sorrow and conflict, sociality and the afterimage of zeitgeist are filled within the canvas.